MP0w/MVVMC/README.md

 ### Model

 `Model`s are entities that represent the data behind the business logic.
 In order to have immutable `ViewModel`s the model needs to be immutable as well, preferably using value types when possible.
-The `Model` doesn't contain any logic but is just the input of a `ViewModel` that transforms the model into what a `View` needs.
+The `Model` doesn't contain any logic as it is just the input of a `ViewModel` that transforms the model into what a `View` needs.

 ### View